Restaurants that no longer exist

 Long John Silver’s: The Story Long John Silver’s, previously recognized as Long John Silver’s Seafood Shoppes and occasionally abbreviated as LJS, stands as an American fast-food restaurant chain with a distinct focus on seafood.
 Its name finds its origins in the classic novel “Treasure Island” penned by Robert Louis Stevenson, wherein the pirate Long John…

-White Castle Hamburgers – 10 Delicious Facts
+White Castle Hamburgers – 10 Fun Facts

 The Top 10 Fallen Restaurant Chains